shubhamsc11/Face_Recognition/README.md

 # About

-In this project, I am bulid how to detect face recognition using python.
-I am doing this using the concepts of computer vision using the OpenCV library and FaceRecognition.
+In this project, I have built how to detect face with face recognition using python.
+I have done this project on the concept of computer vision, also I have used OpenCV library and Face Recognition.

 # Presented by